garrandall/popular-music-data/tracks/the-funky-gibbon-the-goodies.md

 Get ready to sing
 This gibbon's tune

-Will you give me an ooo
+Will you give me an oo
 (Ooo)
-Will you give me another ooo
+Will you give me another oo
 (Ooo)
-And will you give me an ooo
+And will you give me an oo
 (Ooo)
 Now put 'em together
 What've you got
-(Ooo, ooo, ooo)
+(Ooo, oo, oo)

 Do, do, do the funky gibbon
 We are here to show you how
-Ooo, ooo, ooo
+Ooo, oo, oo
-Ooo, ooo, ooo, the funky gibbon
+Ooo, oo, oo, the funky gibbon
 (The funky gibbon)
 He's just like you
 So come on and do
 The funky gibbon now

-Ooo, ooo, the funky gibbon
+Ooo, oo, the funky gibbon
-Ooo, ooo, ooo the funky gibbon
+Ooo, oo, oo the funky gibbon

-Ooo, ooo, the funky gibbon
+Ooo, oo, the funky gibbon
-Ooo, ooo, ooo the funky gibbon
+Ooo, oo, oo the funky gibbon

 He promised to buy me
 A bunch of blue gibbons
 To tie up my bonny brown

-Ooo, ooo, the funky gibbon
+Ooo, oo, the funky gibbon
 The funky gibbon